|ITEM 108 Carrier Liability For Cargo Loss and Damage Claims and Limitations of Liability|

 This section describes options available to customers who desire liability coverage in excess of those limitations described within Item 108.
 Customers should review this section carefully to understand their options for increased liability coverage.

 Saia makes available, through third-party insurers, full value coverage at rates provided herein, which are subject to change.
 The full value coverage option is protection against All Risk of physical loss or damage to the cargo from any external cause only and completely replaces the level of carrier liability otherwise established within Item 108 subject to rules and exceptions indicated herein.
-The covered value is the sum of invoice value plus freight charges plus 10% (Invoice, freight, plus 10%).
 To obtain full value coverage, Shipper must properly request full value coverage by following the procedure set forth in this Section 8, and Shipper must declare an Invoice Value for the shipment on which full value coverage is requested.
-Covered Value is defined as the sum of the amount of invoice value presented on the request by the Shipper for new or used items, plus freight charges, plus 10% and always subject to limitations and rules set for in this Section 8.
+Covered Value is defined as the sum of the amount of invoice value presented on the request by the Shipper for new or used items, plus freight charges, plus 10% (invoice value + freight charges + 10%) and always subject to limitations and rules set for in this Section 8.

 Where full value coverage is properly requested, Carrier will impose, and Shipper or the Payor of freight charges must pay, within terms, the following charges (in addition to all other charges incurred):